EvictionLab/eviction-lab-website/content/weekly-reports/st-louis-mo.md

 {{% report_intro id="29510" data="/uploads/table.csv" %}}

+While the state of Missouri has not enacted any protections for renters, the 22nd Judicial Circuit (City of St. Louis) did suspend eviction proceedings as of March 19th.
 Eviction filings in St. Louis have declined precipitously in April and May.
-This comes despite the lack of any state-level eviction moratorium or policies enacted to protect renters from the threat of eviction.

 More detail on eviction protections in Missouri can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/mo/).